← All posts

 Free tier Yes, with strict part limits Yes, full features Yes, with cooldown Yes (Lite, capable) Trial only

-Free-tier part cap Limited (around 30 parts) None during early access None, but cooldowns Generous None (trial limited)
+Free-tier part cap Limited (around 30 parts) None None, but cooldowns Generous None (trial limited)

 Recurring?
 Yes N/A Yes No No